The High Priestess Tarot Card Meaning

 What is the role of The High Priestess in the tarot deck?

-In the tarot, The High Priestess sits between The Magician and The Empress, embodying the bridge between external action and inner wisdom.
-She represents the quiet, receptive part of the journey and teaches that introspection is as powerful as outward progress.
-Her role is to deepen understanding.
+In the tarot, The High Priestess sits between The Magician and The Empress, embodying the bridge between external action and inner wisdom. they represents the quiet, receptive part of the journey and teaches that introspection is as powerful as outward progress. their role is to deepen understanding.

 What does The High Priestess symbolise?